The Cooking School @ Hedera Farm

 “Are classes hands-on or demonstrations?”

 Currently, our classes are taught in the renovated Kitchen of the historic Farmhouse @ Hedera Farm.
 It is a well appointed home-style kitchen (realtor speak: “a Chef’s Kitchen”) with all the wonderful constraints of a historic home.
 All of our classes are taught in a demonstration format, with some hands-on activities.
-Classes designated as “Workshops” will offer more hands-on opportunities.
+Classes designated as “Workshops” will offer more hands-on opportunities and a take home product.
 Full classes can be a little tight on space, so depending on the number of students and type of dishes we are creating, some classes will have limited hand-on activities.
 We are working on adding a Classroom Kitchen to our barn renovations.
 Once those renovations are complete, we will be expanding our hands-on offerings.

 “What if I don’t want to participate in the hands-on portion?”